 “If we talk about the archaeological heritage, which must be identified before the start of construction, then there are two problems - developers and robbers of the archaeological heritage,” says Vyacheslav Baranov, a researcher at the Institute of Archeology of the National Academy of Sciences of Ukraine, “We have not created a general archaeological map of monuments - a kind of archaeological cadastre .
 We are talking about a nationwide state program for systematic research of the entire territory of Ukraine and the inclusion of identified monuments in a unified cadastre.
 Our neighbors in Poland began such a program back in 1978, and it continues to this day.

 Probably most archaeological sites in Ukraine remain unknown.
 Until 2011, this terrible situation was somehow resolved through the so-called mandatory archaeological examination when allocating land, but after the adoption of the famous “Kivalov Law” the examination was eliminated.
 And this initiative 5665 will only consolidate our barbaric position, since we ourselves are systematically doing everything to destroy the past.
-In fact, the destruction of archaeological monuments will simply move to the electronic plane,” the expert concluded.
+In fact, the destruction of archaeological sites will simply go electronic,” the expert concluded.

 Indeed, Bill No. 5655 generally simplifies such rules for developers.
 In essence, they are given an indulgence.
 You can do whatever you want, however, there are small fines.
 But for large construction projects, these are always feasible means - you pay and no one stops you.